 Customizing Your Data Drill-Downs

 Like Zoho CRM, Analytics allows you to choose from a variety of charts to present your data.
-However, with Zoho Analytics, you also have the option of customizing your charts and tables to provide more tailored insights into your data.
+However, with Zoho Analytics, you also have the option to customize charts and tables for tailored insights with Zoho Analytics.